York County Heritage Rail Trail: Trail development

+The section of the line between York and New Freedom was acquired by the Pennsylvania Department of Transportation in June 1973 and by 1978 the trail was in use.

 The rails-with-trails was built alongside the York County-owned former PRR line, currently in use by heritage railway Steam into History.

-In 1992, two Eagle Scouts from Troop 37, Chad Harvey and Jeremy Sykes, spearheaded the development of the trail’s first 1.48 miles as their Eagle project.
+In 1992, two Eagle Scouts from Troop 37, Chad Harvey and Jeremy Sykes, spearheaded the development of the trail's first 1.48 miles as their Eagle project.
 The project encompassed the section of trail running from the Pennsylvania-Maryland state line to the New Freedom junction.
 Harvey and Sykes raised donations in the form of monies, material and volunteer labor.
-Both attained the rank of Eagle on August 25, 1993 and their trail was officially opened to the public during York County Rail/Trail Adventure Day on June 4, 1994.
+Both attained the rank of Eagle on August 25, 1993, and their trail was officially opened to the public during York County Rail/Trail Adventure Day on June 4, 1994.

 The New Freedom Railroad Station of 1860 was restored to its 1940 appearance in 2003 and is used by Steam into History.
 Other historical sites include the 250 foot long Howard Tunnel of 1838, named for a Revolutionary War soldier from Baltimore, and the Mason–Dixon line, the old line of freedom."

 Memorials include a Korean War memorial in downtown York and a War Rescue Dog World War II Memorial.